Saeed Zahedi

 Sir Mir Saeed Zahedi, OBE, FREng, RDI, FIMechE (born 23 May 1957) is a British-Iranian biomedical engineer and innovator who is the Technical Director at Chas A Blatchford & Sons.
-He was named Royal Designer for Industry in 2014 and in 2016 he appeared on Debrett's 500 List which recognises Britain's 500 most influential individuals.
+He was named Royal Designer for Industry in 2014, and in 2016 he appeared on Debrett's 500 List, which recognises Britain's 500 most influential individuals.
 He was knighted "for services to Engineering and Innovation" in 2017.

 Early life and education

 Zahedi was born on 23 May 1957 in Tehran, Iran.
-He moved to the UK as a teenager to attend the London Academy.
+He moved to the UK as a teenager to attend school in Sloane Square.
 He studied mechanical engineering at the Polytechnic of Central London, graduating with a Bachelor of Science (BSc) degree.
 He undertook postgraduate studies in biomedical engineering at the University of Strathclyde.
 His doctoral thesis was titled "The study of alignment of lower limb prostheses" and was completed in 2007.

 Career

 Having previously worked as a research assistant at the University of Strathclyde, Zahedi was employed as a medical physicist in charge of a prosthetic clinic in the National Health Service (NHS) during his early career.
 In 1988, Zahedi began working at Chas A Blatchford & Sons as a project manager.
-He later moved to become Head of Technology at PDD (Pankhurst Design and Development Group Ltd) in 1999.
+He became Head of Technology at PDD (Pankhurst Design and Development Group Ltd) in 1999.

-In 2003, Zahedi returned to Chas A Blatchford & Sons in the research and development unit and was later appointed as Technical Director in 2006.
+In 2003, Zahedi returned to Chas A Blatchford & Sons in the research and development unit and was later appointed Technical Director in 2006.
 He is a visiting professor at Bournemouth University's Design Simulation Research Centre and previously, the University of Surrey.

 Zahedi led the team at Blatchford that developed the Linx, the first microprocessor-controlled lower limb prosthetic where the foot and knee continuously ‘talk’ to each other.
 With its combination of new materials, microprocessor controls and understanding of how people walk, Linx won the 2016 MacRobert Award.
 This system uses a network of sensors across the knee and foot to collect data on the user's activity which is subsequently used to adapt to the specific movements of the user and their respective environment.
 In August 2016, he answered questions in an AMA (Ask Me Anything) session on Reddit's IAmA subreddit.